faultattack/faultattack.github.io/README.md

   - cmake, arm-none-eabi-gcc, picoSDK
   - Disassembler
 (Cutter.re, Radare2, IDA, Ghidra, Hopper... many possibilities)
- - Putty or some other command line for USB tty
+ - Putty or some other command line utility like screen for USB tty
   - Arduino IDE (optional)
-  - pwntools or USBSerial for python
+  - pwntools/USBSerial for python

 Workshop hardware material package
 ----------------------------------
 We want people to continue experimenting after the conference, hence, we built an affordable workshop package for some of the participants to take home.
-We have 7 packages available and will fill the workshop pre-reserved seats starting from those who commit to attending with an advance purchase.

-We are not in this to make a profit (just to smash stacks).
-We are offering the workshop materials package for 82€.
+We had 7 packages available

 The package includes:
   - PicoEMP (picoemp.com) kit fully assembled and ready to use.
-(77 € at cost price)
-  - Raspberry Pi Pico (about 5€)
+  - Raspberry Pi Pico
-  - Disobey 2017 badge as a practice target (priceless) All this should be cheaper than what you can get on your own.
+  - Disobey 2017 badge as a practice target (priceless)